Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Introduction

 \section{Introduction}

 The moduli spaces of parabolic Higgs bundles on a Riemann surface of lowest possible dimension are elliptic surfaces in virtue of their Hitchin fibrations \cite{Hit87a}.
 These examples occur in low genus and encode at once, in its simplest possible form, the characteristic features of the rich and intricate geometry occuring in arbitrary dimensions.
-From the general theory of elliptic surfaces \cite{Mir89}, they are necessarily biholomorphic to Kodaira's $I^{*}_{0}$ fibration.
-Following the seminal work of Gaiotto--Moore--Neitzke \cite{GMN13}, their hyperk\"ahler geometry has recently attracted renewed interest in relation to the study of gravitational instantons of ALG type \cite{FMSW20}.
+From the general theory of elliptic surfaces~\cite{Mir89}, they are necessarily biholomorphic to one of the fibrations in Kodaira's list.
+Following the seminal work of Gaiotto--Moore--Neitzke~\cite{GMN13}, their hyperk\"ahler geometry has recently attracted renewed interest in relation to the study of gravitational instantons of ALG type~\cite{FMSW22}.